 Quick Answer

 There is no formula.
-Personal injury case value depends on injury severity, total past and future medical bills, lost wages and lost earning capacity, liability evidence strength, the at-fault party’s available insurance and assets, and whether the case is trial-ready.
-Khashayar Law Group case results range from $4 million wrongful death settlements to a $61.5 million jury verdict.
+Personal-injury case value depends on injury severity, total past and future medical bills, lost wages and lost earning capacity, liability-evidence strength, the at-fault party’s available insurance and assets, and whether the case is being prepared for litigation.
+Khashayar Law Group’s published results range from a firm-reported $4 million wrongful-death motorcycle settlement to a publicly reported $61.5 million legal-malpractice jury verdict.
+Past results do not guarantee future outcomes.

 Reviewed by Daryoosh Khashayar, ABOTA Member, founder and managing partner of Khashayar Law Group — Last updated May 2026.